cmsmcq/Aparecium/README.md

 save the output to a file and open it in a buffer.
 Then associate that transformation with file you want to work with, and click the "Run transformation" button to run the demo.

-*(Note, 5 Nov 2021:  It appears that I have not yet found a system-independent way of specifying the location of the Aparecium library.
-What is in the code now appears to work with BaseX, but I am getting conflicting reports about Oxygen:  works for some people and not for others.
-Adventurous users may try updating the declaration of `$aparecium:libloc` in Aparecium.xqm.)*

 There are several demos: